icinganalysis/icinganalysis.github.io/content/NACA-TN-2799.md

 > (The symbols used herein are given in the appendix.)
 A solution of equation (1) requires the prior calculation of equations (2) to (5).
-Because of the dependence of ed on td and of e1 on t1 , equations (2) and (5) are both trial-and-error solutions.
-In order to eliminate these laborious calculations, a single equation will be derived containing only a minimum mImber of basic variables.
+Because of the dependence of ed on td and of el on tl, equations (2) and (5) are both trial-and-error solutions.
+In order to eliminate these laborious calculations, a single equation will be derived containing only a minimum number of basic variables.

 > In order to obtain a simplified relation using the preceeding eight terms; the following assumptions are made: